MajaK02/Over-The-Rainbow/README.md

 # Over The Rainbow

 ## Introduction
 Welcome to Over the rainbow!
 Your go to, beginner-friendly website for all mental health rersources.
-This site hopes to be a starting point for anyone beginning the journey into mental  wellness; whether they are seeking treatments options,  infromation about current research & campaigns or wanting to get invovled in fundraising, over the rainbow aims to be the hub of all this current information in a beginner-firnedly format.
+This site hopes to be a starting point for anyone beginning the journey into mental  wellness; whether they are seeking treatments options,  infromation about current research & campaigns or wanting to get invovled in fundraising, over the rainbow aims to be the hub of all this current information in a beginner-friendly format.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)